0x00019913/0x00019913/_posts/2017-04-18-closing-holes.markdown

 ## Setup

 Our starting data structures look like this: an array of `THREE.Vector3`s representing the mesh's vertices and an array of `THREE.Face3`s, each representing a face with its vertices among the vertex array.
 The vertices are assumed to be unique.
-We have no representation of edges.
+We have no explicit representation of edges.

 ## 1. Make an adjacency map